-Preservation in situ is not a long term possibility for parts of Caerfai Camp which are subject to ongoing coastal erosion.
-Investigation, before these areas (Trench A and 5 no. test pits) become too dangerous to work upon, will ensure preservation by record of nationally important archaeological remains that would otherwise be lost.
-Excavation of Trench B will establish the impact of scrub vegetation on the archaeological resource, informing management of Caerfai Camp and many other archaeological earthworks.
+Preservation in situ is not a long-term possibility for parts of Caerfai Camp which are subject to ongoing coastal erosion.
+Investigation, before these areas (Trenches 3, 4, 5 and 6) become too dangerous to work upon, will ensure preservation by record of nationally important archaeological remains that would otherwise be lost.
+Excavation of Trench 6 will build on investigations undertaken in 2021 to establish the impact of scrub vegetation on the archaeological resource, informing management of Caerfai Camp and many other archaeological earthworks.